michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 20. The sun shall be turned into darkness, And the moon into blood, Before shall come the day of the Lord, great and fearful;

-21. And every one who shall callupon the name Of the Lord shall be saved.
+21. And every one who shall call

 22. MEN, sons of Israel, hear these words; Jeshu Natsroya, the man who from Aloha appeared with you, with powers and mighty acts, which Aloha wrought among you by his hand, (even) as you know,